 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.

 - The best blenders for 2021

-- The best food processors for 2020
+- The best food processors for 2021

 - These are the best cheap juicer deals for January 2021